• Guaranteed Philips Quality

 Breastfeeding pros

-One of the benefits of breastfeeding is that it helps your baby's palate and jaw develop.2 It also has health benefits for the mother, as breastfeeding produces hormones that help the uterus to shrink back.
-The benefits of breastfeeding for the baby are that breast milk stimulates the baby's immune system, which can help protect against allergies and infections.
+One of the breastfeeding benefits is that it helps your baby's palate and jaw develop.2 It also has health benefits for the mother, as breastfeeding produces hormones that help the uterus to shrink back.
+The breastfeeding benefits for the baby are that breast milk stimulates the baby's immune system, which can help protect against allergies and infections.
 It adapts to the baby's needs and development, has many nutrients and is usually easy for the baby to digest, thus preventing flatulence and constipation.

 Besides the health benefits for mother and baby, breastfeeding pros also include practical and financial advantages.
 For one thing, breast milk is always available and doesn’t have to be heated up, and you only need nursing pads and a nursing bra.
 And many breastfeeding issues – like pain – can be resolved.